-Your pet's pearly whites are just as important as yours!
 Studies show that 70 percent of dogs and 80 percent of cats have some degree of dental disease by age three.
-If left untreated, continued accumulation of tartar and bacteria can affect the health of your pet's mouth as well as become a dangerous source of infection, impacting your pet's kidneys and heart function.
+If left untreated, continued accumulation of tartar and bacteria can affect the health of your pet's mouth and become a dangerous source of infection, impacting your pet's kidneys and heart function.

 The centerpiece of good dental care is a complete oral exam followed by a thorough cleaning.
 Dental cleanings consist of supragingival scaling or cleaning the teeth above the gum line, followed by the subgingival cleaning, which is done underneath the gum line.
 This is done carefully and gently with the ultrasonic scaler so the tissues are not damaged.
 Next, all the tooth surfaces are polished, creating a smooth finish which makes it difficult for bacteria to adhere to and plaque to form.

 Once this is done, all the tooth pockets are probed, measured, and charted.
 This way, we know if the tooth has a normal pocket or not and we can keep track of problems.
 The final step is a fluoride treatment.
 Fluoride has antiplaque and antibacterial activities.
 It also hardens the teeth and decreases sensitivity.For more information on the importance of these exams and cleanings please go here.

 Examining a dog or cat's mouth can be compared to opening a wrapped birthday present.
 Inspecting the outside of the box may give you an idea about the contents, but until you open it, you'll never know what's within.
 Dental x-ray allows us to look beyond the obvious and better examine teeth and the supporting structures below the gum line.
 For this reason, digital dental radiology is essential to complete dental care.